JoaoEmanuel14/ufs-ia-trabalho-a2/README.md

 ```

 2. Run the notebook step by step, ensuring:
--Conversion of .mp3 files to .wav (PCM 16kHz mono)
+- Conversion of .mp3 files to .wav (PCM 16kHz mono)
--Audio transcription with Vosk
+- Audio transcription with Vosk
--Generation of descriptions with OpenAI and Gemini
+- Generation of descriptions with OpenAI and Gemini
--Evaluation of coherence and response time
+- Evaluation of coherence and response time

 > [!CAUTION]
 > Each audio file in "Audios_narrativa" is directly related to an image in "Imagens_narrativas".
 The sequence is as follows: